 Living with Alzheimer disease

 Care programs for people with Alzheimer disease differ depending on the symptoms a person has and how far along the disease is.
-These programs can help a person and his or her family manage the disease.
+These programs can help a person and their family manage the disease.

 Any skills lost will not be regained, but these tips can help people and families living with Alzheimer disease:

-- Plan a balanced program of exercise, social activity, good nutrition, and other health lifestyle activities.
+- Plan a balanced program of exercise, social activity, good nutrition, and other healthy lifestyle activities.